 Ultimately, a spreadsheet gets in the way of the very thing it’s supposed to enable: effective teamwork.
 When you can’t easily see who’s in the office, you can’t plan for meaningful collaboration.
 Team members might show up hoping to brainstorm on a project, only to find the key people they needed are working from home.
 Instead of bringing people together, the spreadsheet adds a layer of guesswork and administrative work that keeps them apart.
 It creates confusion and chaos, turning what should be a simple process into a daily source of frustration.

-What to Look for in Desk Booking Software
+How to Choose the Best Desk Booking Software

 Switching from a spreadsheet to a dedicated desk booking tool can feel like a big leap, but it’s one of the best moves you can make for your hybrid team.
 The right software does more than just reserve a spot; it simplifies the entire office experience for everyone.
 It should make life easier for your employees, give your office managers their time back, and provide leadership with the data they need to make smart decisions about your workspace.